saibalaji1997/ECG711-Sai/Assignment_02/readme.md

 mycontroller.cpp
 Description: The mycontroller node subscribes to the "goal_pose" topic to receive the desired goal pose and implements a PID controller to move the robot to the goal.
 It publishes velocity commands to the "cmd_vel" topic and publishes the current pose to the "gpose_pub" topic.

-Link to Code: mycontroller.cpp- (Assignment_02/src/mycontroller.cpp)
+Link to Code: mycontroller.cpp- (https://github.com/saibalaji1997/ECG711-Sai/blob/c5a753aaf0cbd08117b5d9e64d1f136f155de18d/Assignment_02/src/mycontroller.cpp)

+**Execution Instructions**

+Start Ros:
+`roscore`